smorrrs/Shadow-Tactics-Resources/challenges.md

 ## General Challenge Rulesets
 These are my personal suggestions for challenge rulesets applicable to all levels, although some challenge-level combos may be impossible.
-All challenges are recommended to be done glitchless, but some challenges like Min Skills may be interesting with glitches.
-But use any rulesets that you .
+All challenges could be done with or without glitches, although glitchless will often be the higher challenge.
+Use any ruleset that you find interesting.

 **Solo Character**
 * Select 1 character to be unrestricted.